 Go To Collection engaged Previously Unavailable to help develop their high level ambition into a concrete fast-casual restaurant concept, which included an architectural prototype and brand.

-Two years later, Hawker & Roll has 4 thriving restaurants across New Zealand, with a fifth location opening in October 2019.
+Four years later, Hawker & Roll has five thriving restaurants across New Zealand.

 We needed to find a creative concept around modern Malaysian food, with an operational model that was built around a kind of ‘operating system’ that was highly replicable and scalable.